Easy Treatments For Canker Sores

 Whether eating, drinking, or talking, a canker sore hurts a lot.

 The amount of excruciating pain a canker sore generates is inversely proportional to its minuscule size.

 There are, however, several factors that have been linked to their occasional occurrence.
-These include oral trauma, stress, fatigue, poor diet, and a weakened immune system, among others.
+These include oral trauma, stress, fatigue, poor diet, and a weakened immune system.

 Easy Remedies For Canker Sores

-- DIY Rinses: Known as an all around curative plant, the extract from the inner portion of the aloe vera leaf can be used to rinse over the area affected with canker sores.
+- DIY Rinses: Known as an all-around curative plant, the extract from the inner portion of the aloe vera leaf can be used to rinse over the area affected with canker sores.
 Similarly, you can prepare a rinse by diluting 1 teaspoon of salt, 1 tablespoon of baking soda, and 2 ounces of hydrogen peroxide in 1-2 ounces of water.

 - Wet Tea Bag: Used tea bag can be used to provide immediate relief from canker sore.
 Tea contains tannic acid, which is a natural pain reliever.
 Press the tea bag against the affected area for several minutes.

 Any oral health irregularities that persist for more than 10 days should be consulted with your medical and dental professionals.

 Bondi Dental is a local practice that is committed to advancing the dental well-being of its patients.